Flea Remedies for Dogs: 10 Powerful Natural Solutions That Truly Work

 2. Diatomaceous Earth (Food Grade)

-Diatomaceous Earth is a fine natural powder that dehydrates fleas.
-Sprinkle it lightly on bedding, carpets, and your pet’s coat (avoid inhalation).
-Use food-grade Diatomaceous Earth only—it’s safe and highly effective for home flea control.
+Diatomaceous Earth is a fine natural powder that dehydrates fleas and they can not survive.
+Sprinkle it lightly on bedding carpets and your pet’s coat, make sure to avoid inhalation.
+Use food-grade Diatomaceous hEart only because it is safe and highly effective for home flea control.

 3. Coconut Oil Flea Rub

-Organic coconut oil contains lauric acid, which repels fleas and conditions your dog’s skin.
-Rub a small amount between your palms and massage into your dog’s coat every few days.
+Organic coconut oil contains lauric acid which repels fleas and conditions your dog’s skin.
+Rub a small amount between your palms and massage into your dog’s coat every few days or once in a week.

 4. Lemon Water Rinse

-Boil sliced lemons in water, let steep overnight, and cool.
-Use as a rinse after baths or in a spray bottle.
+Boil sliced lemons in water, let steep overnight and cool.
+Use as a rinse on dog fur after baths or in a spray bottle.
 The citrus scent repels fleas while freshening your dog’s coat.

 5. Rosemary Flea Dip

-Steep fresh rosemary in boiling water, cool it, and pour it over your dog after a bath.
-Rosemary acts as a flea deterrent and has anti-inflammatory properties.
+Steep fresh rosemary in boiling water for some time cool it and pour it all over your dog after a bath.
+Rosemary acts as a flea deterrent and has anti inflammatory properties which is quite helpful.

 6. Lavender & Cedar Oil Spray

-Mix a few drops of lavender and cedarwood essential oil with water and use as a natural flea spray.
-Always test first for sensitivity.
-Or try a ready-made blend like this calming flea repellent spray.
+Mix a few drops of lavender and cedarwood essential oil with water rinse it and use this as a natural flea spray.
+Do not forget to test first for sensitivity.
+Or try a ready made blend like this calming flea repellent spray.

 7. Herbal Sachets for Bedding